Steak Tartare 101: The Raw Facts about Your Burning Questions

 Rather than gherkin pickles, mustard and Worcestershire sauce, Korean steak tartare is usually marinated in soy sauce, sesame oil, sugar, salt, black pepper, and other ingredients not found in a classic French tartare, such as gochujang, a Korean chilli paste, and pears to help tenderize the meat.

-And instead of french fries or bread, Korean steak tartare is served with rice or lettuce leaves.
+Instead of french fries or bread, Korean steak tartare is served with rice or lettuce leaves.

 Dutch & Belgian steak tartare: